Top of page logo

 Alona divers are one of the most affordable dive centres in Bohol.
 With them, if you rent your gear it costs 3500 PHP ($65) for 2 dives – or if you have your own gear it will be 3250 pesos ($60).

-Absolutely – many folks attain their open water certification at Panglao as the waters around Balicasag are devoid of currents and include deep dives, nightdives and wreck dives!
+Absolutely – many folks attain their open water certification at Panglao as the waters around Balicasag are absent of currents and include deep dives, nightdives and wreck dives!
 You can also head to Pamilacan to experience mild drift dives.

-Bohol Diving Squad DEBRIEFING
+Bohol Diving Squad DEBRIEFING:

-First we went over what you can see diving Bohol, with original photos and videos from my time there in March 2023.
-This was followed by a quick summary of the best dive sites.
+Gawd-dayum – you gone done finished this here article about Bohol!
+Bloody great job!!
+We’ve covered a helluva a lot!
+First we went over Awesome Marine Animals you can see Diving Bohol, with original photos and videos from my time there in March – September 2023.
+This was followed by a quick summary of the Best Bohol Dive Sites

 Written by: